-Bullying and peer on peer abuse is the focus on at least one annual whole-academy event/display with PHSE/Relationship and Health Education sessions designed to embed and build up pupils understanding and empathy as they progress through their academic career at Sun Academy Bradwell.
+Bullying and peer-on-peer abuse is the focus on at least one annual whole-academy event/display with weekly sessions, via our Jigsaw PSHE scheme, designed to embed and build up pupils understanding and empathy as they progress through their academic career at Sun Academy Bradwell.

-Staff encourage pupil co-operation and the development of interpersonal skills through the use of group work and paired work, focuses on speaking and listening skills, assemblies and class assemblies on friendship and empathy, circle time activities, etc
+Staff encourage pupil co-operation and the development of interpersonal skills through the use of group work and pair work, focuses on speaking and listening skills, assemblies and class assemblies on friendship and empathy and circle time activities.

-All types of bullying are discussed as part of the curriculum, and diversity, difference and respect for others is promoted and celebrated through various lessons.
+All types of bullying are discussed as part of the curriculum, and diversity, difference and respect for others is promoted and celebrated through various subject lessons.